SemRoCo/giskardpy/README.md

 ```

 ### Build Giskardpy
-Switch to your venv.
+Switch to your venv, if you use one.
 ```
 workon giskardpy
 ```
-Choose a place where you want to build giskardpy and clone it
+Choose a place where you want to build giskardpy and clone it.
+This should NOT be in a ROS workspace.
 ```
 mkdir -p ~/libs && cd ~/libs
 git clone -b giskard_library https://github.com/SemRoCo/giskardpy.git